KielanT/PicoMusicController/README.md

 2. Create a text file called SpotifyDevCredentials.txt
     - The first line must be your Client ID and the second line must be your Client Secret.
 See the [Spotify Web Api](#Spotify-Web-Api) section below to get them

-3. You can either build the binaries from source or get them from the packages.
+3. You can either build the binaries from source or get them from the Releases.
     - If you want to make changes to the app you can follow the build binary steps to get the source code
     - To build the binary for the app check out the [build windows app section](#Build-Windows-App-binary)
     - To build the binary for the pico check out the [build pico binary section](#Build-Pico-binary)